sainik-developer/SpEl-cross-field-validator/README.md

 Spring includes it as part of it's dependency hence has all the feature of validation as per JSR-380.

 #### What's addressed by JSR-380
-`javax.validator.validation-api` has captured the JSR-380 requirements.
+`javax.validator.validation-api` is code for the JSR-380 requirements.
 It gives a framework to extend the validator as below.

 ```java
 @Documented